Golf Gifts For Beginners: 2023

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Links to other merchants may also be affiliate links.

 If you don’t play golf it might be difficult to decide what gift to buy for someone who’s just taken up the sport.

-Here are some suggestions that don’t suck!
-They also won’t break the bank!
+Here are some great gift ideas that don’t suck!
+They also (mostly) won’t break the bank!

 If you have a bit more money to treat someone or yourself then you might find this article useful.

 Most beginners will be losing plenty of balls every time they hit the links!
 While experienced golfers will probably have a favorite brand or model of golf ball someone new to golf probably doesn’t have that loyalty yet.